 In a short sale, the lender agrees to accept less than is owed on the mortgage and release the property's lien.
 Short sales are one way that homeowners can avoid foreclosure.

 Generally, to be eligible for a short sale:

-Often with short sales, the lender will agree to waive the deficiency as part of the short sale agreement.
-However, if the agreement does not contain this waiver, there are many states that allow a lender to seek a personal judgment against the borrower after the short sale to recover the deficiency amount.
-(Learn more about deficiency judgments following a short sale.)
+If the agreement doesn't waive the lender's right to seek the deficiency, some states allow a lender to get a personal judgment against the borrower after the short sale to recover the deficiency amount.

 Generally, to be eligible for a short payoff:

-Ultimately, if you are behind in your mortgage payments (or soon will be) and are suffering from a financial hardship, then a short sale might be appropriate.
+Ultimately, if you're behind in your mortgage payments (or soon will be) and are suffering from a financial hardship, then a short sale might be appropriate.

 But if you're current on your mortgage payments, have financial resources, and want to move away from an underwater home, then a short payoff might be the right choice.
 Consider talking to a foreclosure lawyer to learn more about whether one of these options is appropriate in your circumstances.